 A local Gulf Coast Pipe Band never fully cohesed into Bill's vision.
 There just were no pipers here, or at least none that were interested in forming a band.
 That may have changed when two new members from the defunct Gulfport Fire Dept. Honor Guard band began working consistently with Bill, and for the last ten years, the small group of bagpipers has been meeting, practicing and playing at the St John’s Episcopal Church in Ocean Springs, growing slowly but consistently.

-Some of us are veterans of police, fire and military services in Canada, New Zealand and the USA, and all of us love the instrument, but the core has continued to practice and play while actively encouraging new members to join.
-Sadly, those new members are few and far between.
+Most of our band members are veterans of the police, fire and military services spanning Canada, New Zealand and the USA, but all of us love the instrument, and the core has continued to practice and play while actively encouraging new members to join.
+Sadly, new members are few and far between.
 Several enquiries have been received since the website went up, so hope springs eternal, and we have also been able to refer potential pipers to bands closer to their homes rather than have them drive some distance and time to work with us.

 Our members have been featured at police funerals, fire and police academy graduations, weddings, festivals, parades and graveside performances in both individual and group ensembles.
 We provide free lessons for beginner and advanced pipers.
 Several special workshops throughout the year focus on bagpipe maintenance, reed management and techniques.

 We also have a small group that works on Ceol Mor, better known as Piobaireachd (pronounced “Pea-brok”), the ancient classical music of the Great Highland Bagpipe.

 Back in April 2022, the little town of Ocean Springs was scandalized by the callous murder of Carl the Rooster, the Second of his Name, a familiar sight around central downtown, and a tourist attraction for the locals and visitors alike.